- GDP (PPP):

 - FDI Inflow:

-Thailand’s economic freedom score is 62.4, making its economy the 75th freest in the 2015 Index.
-Its score has decreased by 0.9 point since last year, with deteriorations in financial freedom, property rights, and the control of government spending outweighing small improvements in six of the 10 economic freedoms, including labor freedom, fiscal freedom, and freedom from corruption.
-Thailand is ranked 12th out of 42 countries in the Asia–Pacific region, and its overall score is higher than the world and regional averages.
+Thailand’s economic freedom score is 69.7, making its economy the 42nd freest in the 2021 Index.
+Its overall score has increased by 0.3 point, primarily because of an improvement in business freedom.
+Thailand is ranked 9th among 40 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.